 You’re ready to work the resin when the surface is no longer a liquid, but you can dent it.

-Pull the resin out of the mold with a blunt object (you can use a resin stirring stick so as not to damage your mold).
+Pull the resin out of the mold with a soft, but firm object.
+Don’t worry about getting all of it.
 You can pick off any extra bits left inside after the resin hardens completely.

 STEP 6: Shape the resin